sorgerlab/rasmodel/doc/ras_regulation.rst

     been determined independently as 9 pM from nucleotide association and dissociation experiments (Tables 2 and 3).

 ::

-    # Make the same assumptions about fast association rate constants as 9585556,
+    # Make the same assumptions about fast association rate constants as
-    # and use their measured values for dissociation rates in the absence of GEFs.
+    # 9585556, and use their measured values for dissociation rates in the
-    # (association rates are in units of nM^-1 s^-1).
+    # absence of GEFs (association rates are in units of nM^-1 s^-1).
     def ras_binds_gtp_and_gdp(ras, k_gtp_diss, k_gdp_diss):
         kf = 1e-2
         bind_table([[                   GTP,               GDP],
                     [ras,  (kf, k_gtp_diss),  (kf, k_gdp_diss)]], 'gtp', 'p')

     # The data in Table 1 gives a value of 1.2e-5 for the dissociation rate with
-    # GDP, whereas the text gives rates of 1e-5 and 2e-5 for GTP/GDP, respectively.
+    # GDP, whereas the text gives rates of 1e-5 and 2e-5 for GTP/GDP,
+    # respectively.
     ras_binds_gtp_and_gdp(HRAS, 1e-5, 2e-5)

     # The rate for KRAS/GDP association is given in Table 1 as 1.6e-5, but the
     # KRAS/GTP rate is not measured.
     ras_binds_gtp_and_gdp(KRAS, 8e-6, 1.6e-5)

     # The rate for NRAS/GDP association is given in Table 1 as 1.0e-5, but the
     # NRAS/GTP rate is not measured.
-    ras_binds_gtp_and_gdp(KRAS, 5e-6, 1.0e-5)
+    ras_binds_gtp_and_gdp(NRAS, 5e-6, 1.0e-5)

 Ras converts GTP to GDP
 ~~~~~~~~~~~~~~~~~~~~~~~